reubenmiller/c8y-devicecert/README.md

 # Introduction

-Cumulocity microservice to support customers who are using thin-edge.io with self signed certificates, but can't use the new upcoming Cumulocity Certificate Authority feature.
+Cumulocity microservice to support customers who are using thin-edge.io with self signed certificates, but can't use the new Cumulocity Certificate Authority feature which is in the Public Preview phase.

 ![architecture](./docs/architecture.drawio.png)